Once again, Secretlab pulls out all the stops with the Omega.

 We are always wary of companies that don’t offer a phone number for questions and queries, but in this case, the short response times and the quality of the help did much to assuage our concerns almost immediately.

-After sampling the cushy delights of the Secretlab Omega, it’s hard not to qualify it as one of the best gaming chair available today, if only for how comfortable it is.
+After sampling the cushy delights of the Secretlab Omega, it’s hard not to qualify it as one of the best gaming chairs available today, if only for how comfortable it is.
 The durable design and quality of the parts help with this overall impression as well.

 The only real negative is the restrictive user size requirements that mean the Omega is better suited to a medium height/weight user, but with both the Throne and Titan catering for smaller and larger users respectively, Secretlab has all the bases covered.

 Overall, the Secretlab Omega gets a definite thumbs up from us here at Gaming Scan.